← Back to 史記

 2

 Confucius went to Zhou, intending to ask Laozi about rites.
 Laozi said: 'What you speak of—their persons and bones have all rotted away.
 Only their words remain.
-Moreover, gentlemen who get their time then drive; those who do not get their time roll along like tumbleweed.
+Moreover, when a gentleman gets his time he drives his carriage; when he does not get his time he wanders about with pack on his back.
 I have heard that good merchants deeply conceal their wares as if empty, and gentlemen of great virtue appear foolish in countenance.
 Rid yourself of arrogant airs and many desires, affected expressions and licentious ambitions—these are all of no benefit to your person.
-What I tell you is only this.''
+That is all I have to tell you."
 Confucius left and told his disciples: 'Birds—I know they can fly; fish—I know they can swim; beasts—I know they can run.
-Runners can be netted, swimmers can be lined, flyers can be arrowed.
+Those that run can be taken with nets; those that swim, with fishing lines; those that fly, with arrows.
 As for dragons—I cannot know how they ride wind and clouds up to heaven.
-I today saw Laozi—it was like a dragon!''
+Today I have seen Laozi—he is like a dragon!'

 3

 Laozi cultivated the Way and virtue.
-His learning took self-concealment and namelessness as its purpose.
+His learning took self-concealment and namelessness as its task.
 He stayed in Zhou for a long time.
 Seeing Zhou's decline, he then departed.
-When he arrived at the pass, the pass commander Yin Xi said: 'You will conceal yourself—force yourself to write a book for me.'
-Thus Laozi wrote a book in upper and lower chapters, speaking of the meaning of the Way and virtue in over five thousand words, and departed.
+When he reached the pass, the pass warden Yin Xi said: 'You are about to withdraw—please be so good as to compose a book for me.'
+Thereupon Laozi wrote a book in upper and lower chapters, setting forth the meaning of the Way and virtue in more than five thousand words, and departed.
 None know where he ended.

 4